What is oral immunotherapy for food allergy?

 There are many important questions about OIT that require ongoing study.
 The precise degree of protection is a topic of active investigation.
 Will OIT allow individuals to reliably eat products with precautionary labels?
 The length of treatment and doses used have varied in published studies.
 The “best” dose to give for any particular allergen is unknown.
 How to predict which individuals would respond to treatment and those at highest risk of side effects is also unknown.
 Do treatments have long-term safety risks different from those observed in clinical trials?
 Is there a way to measure benefit without performing an oral food challenge?
 Is long-term treatment sustainable?
 What are the effects of long-term treatment on quality of life and family dynamics?
 What are the effects of suboptimal adherence on safety and efficacy?
 Could OIT be combined with another therapy to improve safety and efficacy?

-When will OIT be approved for treatment of food allergy?
+What OIT has been approved for the treatment of food allergy?

-It is unknown when OIT will be approved for the treatment of food allergy, but approval in 2019 or 2020 is possible.
-A biologics license application has been submitted to the FDA at the end of 2018 for a standardized peanut OIT product, but it is not currently known if or when it will be approved.
-At the present time there are no other food OIT products in early stage trials, though programs for egg and walnut allergies have been announced.
-There are a relatively small number of allergists around the country who use commercial food products to offer OIT as a service in their offices, a clinical practice which is not currently and will not be “approved” by the FDA.
+The only FDA approved treatment for food allergy is the aforementioned peanut OIT product, PALFORZIA™.
+Other programs for egg and walnut allergies have been announced.
+There are also a relatively small number of allergists around the country who use commercial food products to offer OIT as a service in their offices, a clinical practice which is not currently and will not be “approved” by the FDA.
+Only REMS certified providers will be able to prescribe PALFORZIA™.

 What else should individuals affected by food allergy and their families be aware of when considering OIT?